This is some text inside of a div block.

 👎 Added keyboard shortcuts

-👍 Added 12 new keyboard shortcuts to make it quicker and easier to navigate your Outverse workspace.
+👍 Added 12 new keyboard shortcuts to make it quicker and easier to navigate your workspace.
 View all shortcuts.

 3. A separate section for bug fixes